bencline1/Allpix_GaAs/doc/usermanual/introduction.md

-Within the scope of this document, only an overview of the framework can be provided and more detailed information on the code itself can be found in the Doxygen reference manual[^5] available online.
+Within the scope of this document, only an overview of the framework can be provided and more detailed information on the code itself can be found in the [Doxygen reference manual](/codereference/index.html).
 No programming experience is required from novice users, but knowledge of (modern) C++ will be useful in the later chapters and might contribute to the overall understanding of the mechanisms.